primer/css/modules/primer-support/docs/spacing.md

 | $em-spacer-5 | 1/2 | .5 | 35 | 40 |
 | $em-spacer-6 | 3/4 | .75 | 42 | 48 |

-We recommend using the fractions shown above.
+The variables listed above are preferred for use within components and custom CSS.
 To calculate values with other font-sizes or em values, we suggest using [Formula](http://jxnblk.com/formula/).